getify/You-Dont-Know-JS/types & grammar/ch5.md

 In particular, there have long been a number of specific conditions that should be caught and reported as "early errors" (during compilation).
 Any straight-up syntax error is an early error (e.g., `a = ,`), but also the grammar defines things that are syntactically valid but disallowed nonetheless.

-Since execution of your code has not begun yet, these errors are not catchable with `try..catch`, they will just fail the parsing/compilation of your program.
+Since execution of your code has not begun yet, these errors are not catchable with `try..catch`; they will just fail the parsing/compilation of your program.

 **Tip:** There's no requirement in the spec about exactly how browsers (and developer tools) should report errors.
 So you may see variations across browsers in the following error examples, in what specific subtype of error is reported or what the included error message text will be.